National Minimum Wage

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 This guide is not intended to be a definitive statement of the law in England.
 If you require precise or detailed information on the legislation mentioned in this guide, or on the legal implications for you in particular, you should consult a professional legal adviser.

-There are four rates of National Minimum Wage (as of 1 October 2016):
+There are five rates of National Minimum Wage (as of 1 April 2018):

 Is this relevant to me?

 The National Minimum Wage came into effect on 1 April 1999.
 It is relevant to all accommodation providers that have employees, regardless of the size of the business.
 The National Minimum Wage is enforceable by HM Revenue and Customs (HMRC).